rieckpil/testing-spring-boot-applications-demystified/manuscript/01-unit-testing-boss.md

 // ... repeat for every test
 ```

-The Test Data Builder pattern eliminates this duplication:
+The Test Data Builder pattern eliminates this duplication.
+Start with fields and sensible defaults:

 ```java
 class BookTestDataBuilder {